laravel/docs/authorization.md

         echo $response->message();
     }

-Of course, when using the `Gate::authorize` method to throw an `AuthorizationException` if the action is not authorized, the error message provided by the authorization response will be propagated to the HTTP response:
+When using the `Gate::authorize` method, which throws an `AuthorizationException` if the action is not authorized, the error message provided by the authorization response will be propagated to the HTTP response:

-    Gate::authorize('edit-settings', $post);
+    Gate::authorize('edit-settings');

     // The action is authorized...

 <a name="intercepting-gate-checks"></a>
 ### Intercepting Gate Checks

 Sometimes, you may wish to grant all abilities to a specific user.
-You may use the `before` method to define a callback that is run before all other authorization checks:
+You may use the `before` method to define a closure that is run before all other authorization checks:

+    use Illuminate\Support\Facades\Gate;

     Gate::before(function ($user, $ability) {
         if ($user->isSuperAdmin()) {